CMMC Compliance Checklist – Update Sept. 2024

 The CMMC Assessment Process

-Unless your organization can self-attest, you’ll need to hire a C3PAO (Certified Third-Party Assessment Organization) to conduct your formal CMMC assessment.
+If your organization cannot self-attest, you will need to hire a C3PAO.
+A C3PAO is a Certified Third-Party Assessment Organization.
+They will conduct your formal CMMC assessment.

 Assessment will typically begin with an introductory session.
 The assessor will meet with your designated stakeholders to provide an overview of the process and outline the expectations.